Banff Drinking Water Testing Program

 If we do find a home that has elevated levels of lead we take action right away to ensure the drinking water is safe.
 We provide a commercially available filtration unit.

-If you have not been contacted by Banff Water Services to participate in this testing program, the Town is not able to provide testing of your household water at this time.
-Residents may independently obtain water testing from a commercial lab and pay for the testing.
+The Town is not able to provide testing of your household water.
+However, residents may independently obtain water testing from a commercial lab and pay for the testing.
 A list of accredited labs can be found on the Canadian Association for Laboratory Accreditation (CALA) website.

 Assessing water lines in your home